pmansour/interview-guidance/structured-interview-format.md

 **Don't**:
 - Overly rely on your interviewer.
 It's okay to use your interviewer as a sounding board and get their thoughts every now and then, but make sure you're still showing critical thinking and coming up with independent solutions.
 - Stay quiet for a few minutes straight.
 Even if you need quiet time to think, make sure to give periodic updates to your interview on what's going on in your mind.

+### Losing track of time
+Most candidates I've interviewed probably would have solved the problem given enough time.
+The challenge is that they don't have unlimited time -- part of what you're showing in an interview is that you have an efficient process to solve problems.
+Some companies (e.g. Google) even have an explicit rubric for efficacy with regard to time.
+It's almost always better to complete a solution that's mostly good but could use small improvements, rather than perfecting some small or unimportant parts while leaving critical pieces of the problem unsolved.

+**Do**:
+- Timebox various parts of the